Back to Portfolio

 Moat Sources:

-1. Scale & Operational Excellence (Moderate)
+1. Scale and Operational Excellence (Moderate)

 • Largest independent frac provider in North America (~40 fleets)